ProjectGreenLancaster

 Pennsylvania waste management acts are in place to overwatch the rate at which PA takes care of the toxic waste problems that we all face.
 Lancaster has since created LCSWMA and has been managing waste for the city.
 Rethink.
 Recover.
 Renew.

-Rethink, Recover, Renew, managed by the department of environmental protection Regional solid waste management programs are in place to deal with the worldwide waste issue that we all face.
-Regional programs provide technical support, the minimization and management of hazardous items, waste and enforce regulations.
-To waste issue by having everyone dispose of waste at Lancaster County solid waste management authority (LCSWMA).
-The Department of Environmental Protection has started creating an email distribution list to periodically alert interested parties of news and announcements of the waste programs.
-Other information pertaining to waste management will be regulated by the DEP and US EPA.
+Rethink, Recover, Renew, managed by the Department of Environmental Protection Regional solid waste management programs are in place to deal with the worldwide waste issue that we all face.
+Regional programs provide technical support, the minimization and management of hazardous items and waste, and enforce regulations.
+To waste issue by having everyone dispose of waste at Lancaster County Solid Waste Management Authority (LCSWMA).
+The Department of Environmental Protection has started creating an email distribution list to periodically alert interested parties of news and announcements about waste programs.
+The DEP and US EPA will regulate other information pertaining to waste management.

-Statewide recycling in Pennsylvania household items started in 1988 along with waste act 101.
+Statewide recycling in Pennsylvania household items started in 1988 along with Waste Act 101.
 The act established a $2 per ton fee on all waste disposed.
-For Pennsylvania the pollution prevention program act was created with small business and household pollution in mind.
-It’s called act 190 created in 1996.nonprofit agencies have come together to form the food infrastructure recovery grant (FRIG) program due to these waste acts of 301 and act 101.
+The Pollution Prevention Program Act was created for Pennsylvania with small business and household pollution in mind.
+It’s called Act 190, created in 1996.
+Nonprofit agencies have come together to form the food infrastructure recovery grant (FRIG) program due to these Waste Act of 301 and Act 101.
 This was created to capture safe and wholesome foods before they become perishable.

 Photo By Bomaly Castamby

-The department of environmental protection holds collection events and drop off programs by the county.
-Some programs have registration requirements and or have nominal fees associated with disposal of some types of waste.
-Lancaster, PA is still ongoing currently, you can contact Michelle Mathason at 717-397-9968, this is for county residents only.
+The Department of Environmental Protection holds collection events and drop-off programs by the county.
+Some programs have registration requirements and/or nominal fees associated with disposing of some types of waste.
+Lancaster, PA is still ongoing currently.
+You can contact Michelle Mathason at 717-397-9968.
+This is for county residents only.

 Waste programs are broken down into 5 programs